HNinou/starter-hugo-academic/content/post/test/index.md

 #### Figure 9: Scores for the training set and test set over the epochs of learning with dimensionality reduction of pressure and wind fields.
 ![losses_with_slp_and_wind.png](losses_with_slp_and_wind.png)

+Note that we are only using one-fifth of the available pressure fields.
+An extension to consider would be to not only use the pressure field closest in time to the tidal surplus measurement but also include the 4 previous fields, which could provide additional information.
+In this case, it would be necessary to compute heatmaps showing the correlation between the tidal surplus at time \(t\) and these fields at times \(t-1\), \(t-2\), \(t-3\), and \(t-4\).

 ## Conclusion

-Based on a thorough data analysis, we proposed an _Encoder-Decoder_ model to tackle the challenge.
+Based on a thorough data analysis, we proposed an _Encoder-Decoder_ model to tackle this challenge.
 In the context of the _Encoder-Decoder_ model, the issue of compressing the information contained in the pressure field is central.
 Feeding the network with raw pressure fields leads to overfitting problems, which are difficult to resolve.
 The method we propose, which reduces entire fields to a single scalar, may be extreme but offers good explainability and yields very good results.
 The optimal approach likely lies somewhere between these two extremes, avoiding translation-invariant compression methods, as the location of depressions and winds is crucial for solving the problem.

 ---